World Cup: Iceland crash out after Croatia loss

 Just before the break, a drive by Alfred Finnbogasson whistled past the post.
 Then on the stroke of half-time Gunnarsson forced an acrobatic save from Kalinic.

-Ten minutes into the second period the match turned when Fiorentina striker Milan Badelj first clipped the bar with a long-range drive, then made no mistake a minute later.
+Soon after the break the match turned when Fiorentina midfielder Badelj first clipped the bar with a long-range drive, then made no mistake soon after on 53 minutes.

 The 29-year-old got his right foot over a deflected cross and fired a superb volley wide of Iceland goalkeeper Hannes Halldorsson to give Croatia the lead.

+"Now we can concentrate on preparations for the knockout stage," said Badelj.
+"This is a big new win for Croatia.
+There is no special celebration, let's go further, step by step through the tournament."

-Iceland had to claim their first ever World Cup victory to have a chance of advancing and, urged on by fans chanting their famous Viking thunderclap, almost equalised within minutes.
+Iceland had to claim their first ever World Cup victory to have a chance of advancing and, urged on by fans chanting their famous Viking thunderclap, almost equalised immediately.

 First, a flick-on from another Gunnarsson long throw found Sverrir Ingason whose header was tipped over by Kalinic.